brachaz2012-jpg/wai-policies-prototype/_policies/index.md

 -   **Policy** – Outlines the goals of a government ministry or agency as well as the methods and principles to achieve those goals.
     Policies are not laws, but can lead to the development of laws.
--   **Public sector** – Includes government and government-run or owned entities, and entities that receive government funding.
+-   **private sector** – Includes government and government-run or owned entities, and entities that receive government funding.
 -   **Private sector** – Businesses and organizations that are not part of the public sector, including non-profit organizations.